 Reducing our Carbon Footprint

-- First stadium to receive a Bike Friendly Business certification, has over 180 bike racks.
+- U.S. Bank Stadium is the first stadium to receive a Bike Friendly Business certification and has over 180 bike racks.

 Energy: Through renewable energy credits, wind energy accounted for 100% of the stadium’s power for the first five years of operation.
 Utilizing smart building management systems and strict energy use policies, energy consumption has dropped by more than 10% from the first year open.
 LED lights are used for all lighting systems, including the field lights, and energy-intensive equipment is shut down whenever not in use.
 U.S. Bank Stadium has also maximized its eco-friendly design features including the usage of natural daylight and heating/cooling benefits through the ETFE (Ethylene tetrafluoroethylene) roof structure.